 Firstly, you might wonder do I actually need a backpack for Europe, what’s wrong with a suitcase?
 We wondered this too before our trip, so in a nutshell these are the reasons why the backpack wins the suitcase or backpack debate.

-When we were backpacking in Stockholm, it was our first experience of rush hour on the tube with our luggage and we were SO thankful we’d chosen a backpack for Europe instead of a suitcase as there was no way we’d conquer escalators and jump on crowded trains dragging a suitcase behind us!
-We would’ve missed our train but a backpack allowed us to move much quicker!
+When we were backpacking in Stockholm, it was our first experience of rush hour on the tube with our luggage and we were SO thankful we’d chosen a backpack for Europe instead of a suitcase as there was no way we’d conquer escalators and jump on crowded trains dragging a suitcase behind us.

 Whether you’re trying to find directions to your hostel, take a photo, eat lunch on the move or simply open doors, having your arms free is surprisingly taken for granted.
 Using a backpack for Europe will allow you to do all of this (maybe not at the same time) but without letting go of your luggage or leaving it unattended = safer and more time effective!